MATRIX: Mask Track Alignment for Interaction-aware Video Generation: Appendix

 \section{Appendix}

 In this material, Sec.~\ref{supple:dataset} provides details of our MATRIX-11K dataset curation pipeline.
-Sec.~\ref{supple:analysis} expands our analysis with additional visualizations and discussions.
+Sec.~\ref{supple:analysis} expands our analysis with additional visualizations and discussions and Sec.~\ref{supple:other_baseline_analysis} extend our analysis to additional DiT-based video models, including HunyuanVideo-I2V~\citep{kong2024hunyuanvideo} and Wan2.1-14B-I2V~\citep{wan2025wan}.
 Sec.~\ref{supple:model} and Sec.~\ref{supple:guidance} describe details of our proposed model and guidance strategy.
-Sec.~\ref{supple:eval_protocol} introduces details of our novel interaction-aware evaluation protocol, while Sec.~\ref{supple:eval} reports the evaluation metrics, datasets, as well as human evaluation studies details and results.
+Sec.~\ref{supple:eval_protocol} introduces details of our novel interaction-aware evaluation protocol, while Sec.~\ref{supple:eval} reports evaluation results across metrics, datasets, and human evaluation studies.
 Sec.~\ref{supple:additional_results} presents additional qualitative and quantitative results with analysis.
-Finally, Sec.~\ref{supple:limitations} discusses the limitations of our work.
+Finally, Sec.~\ref{supple:limitations} mentions the limitations of our work Sec.~\ref{supple:discussion} discusses the future direction of our work.